DanielLMcGuire/Zorvix/README.md

 ### `createServer(options)`

 Creates and returns a `ServerInstance`.
-Use this for single-process servers, tests, and any case where you don't need `workers: true`.
+Use this for single-process servers, tests, and any case where you don't need workers`.

 ```ts
 import { createServer } from 'zorvix';